 I’d never heard of scrapple till I met my husband.
 Though it’s normally made of leftover pig parts and cornmeal, my husband’s family introduced me to this more palate-friendly version made with breakfast sausage.
-It’s now become our Christmas morning breakfast.
+We now eat scrapple every Christmas morning.
 Plan on getting it ready the day before you want to eat it.
-I recommend using a large pot with a lid to avoid getting splattered.
+Use a large pot with a lid to avoid splatters.

 Cook until browned, then drain and remove to a plate: